 Reduce heat to low; still whisking, cook 1 minute.
 This is when the magic happens.
 The vanilla pudding with thicken.

 Remove from heat; immediately pour through sieve into bowl.
 We’re almost done.
-Much easier than you thought, huh?
+Much easier than you thought, amirite?

 Stir butter and vanilla into hot pudding.
 I use vanilla paste which I like better.
 That, and it leaves pretty little vanilla bean specks in the pudding.
 Oh so pretty.

-Place plastic wrap directly on surface of pudding (to prevent skin from forming); chill at least 3 hours and up to 3 days.
-Before serving, whisk pudding until smooth; divide among four serving dishes.
+Place plastic wrap directly on the surface of the pudding (to prevent skin from forming); chill for a few hours and up to 3 days.
+Before serving, whisk pudding until smooth; divide among four one-cup serving dishes.

 Isn’t she loverly?
 If only you could have smelled this vanilla blessedness when I made this pudding you probably would have kicked down my door to get some and I would have said “Hey, just knock.
 You’re always welcome.”
 Yeah, or something like that.